Images

 Cost of ownership

 This 5008's self-charging Hybrid powertrain can operate more than 50% of the time in zero-emission all-electric mode during low-speed urban cruising, offering improved fuel economy over a conventional petrol engine (and the previous BlueHDi diesel) and (for a petrol unit) low levels of CO2.
-The actual 5008 Hybrid 136 e-DSC6 figures are up to 52.5mpg on the combined cycle and around 120g/km of CO2.
+The actual 5008 Hybrid 136 e-DSC6 figures are up to 52.5mpg on the combined cycle and up to 122g/km of CO2.
 Thanks to the CO2 reduction, the Hybrid powertrain has a reduced rate of Vehicle Excise Duty and a lower rate of Benefit-in-Kind Tax for company car drivers (30% compared to 34% for the old BlueHDi 130 diesel version).
-But of course that's nothing like as good a tax return as you'd get from the E-5008 full-Electric model Peugeot really wants to sell you, which like all EVs, is BiK-rated at just 2% - until 2025 anyway.
+But of course that's nothing like as good a tax return as you'd get from the E-5008 full-Electric model Peugeot really wants to sell you, which like all EVs, is BiK-rated at just 2% - until Spring 2025 anyway.

 This Peugeot Hybrid's petrol engine has been optimised for efficiency and operates in the Miller combustion cycle.
 This thermodynamic cycle is enabled by the variable geometry turbocharger, which enhances performance at low rpm, and variable valve timing.
 A belt-driven starter combines with the e-motor to start the petrol engine from cold.
 The belt-starter also restarts the engine quickly and seamlessly while driving.
 As for peace of mind, well there's the usual unremarkable Peugeot three year 60,000 mile warranty.